microsoft/azuredevopslabs/labs/azuredevops/testmanagement/readme.md

     ![](images/009.png)

-1. The parent feature is now associated with the suite that tests it, and anyone can navigate between them to view their relationship relative to the other work items involved.
+1. The parent feature is now associated with the suite that tests it and anyone can navigate between them to view their relationship relative to the other work items involved.

     ![](images/010.png)